Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

 test_mean_with_complex()  ## Please note that this one might fail.
 You'll get an error message showing which tests failed
 ```

-We just wrote and ran five tests for our `mean()` function~
+We just wrote and ran five tests for our `mean()` function.
 You may have noticed that several of the tests look very similar to each other -- they introduce an input, call `mean()`, and test its output against an expected value.
 We'll come back to this later, offering a way to write a single test that applies to multiple inputs.

 ## Using the test framework `pytest`

 We created a suite of tests for our mean function, but it was annoying to run them one at a time.